s-victor/TinyPedal/docs/customization.md

 ## Radar
-    area_scale
+    radar_radius
-Set radar area size multiplier.
-Higher value extends widget size & visible area.
-This value does not change vehicle size.
-Minimum value is limited to `0.5`.
+Set the radar display area by radius(unit meter).
+Default value is `25` meters.
+Minimum value is limited to `5`.

+    radar_scale
+Sets global scale of radar display.
+Default value is `0.6`, which is 60% of original size.

     vehicle_length, vehicle_width
 Set vehicle overall size (length & width), value in meters.

-    vehicle_scale
-Set vehicle size scale for displaying, this affects both vehicle size and relative distance between other vehicles (like zoom).
-Default value is `0.6`, which is 60% of original scale.

     bkg_color
 Set radar background color.
 Default value is `"#000002"`, which makes background fully transparent.